Jorge0594/Round-Robin-Tournament/README.md

     - List of teams names.
     - Start date of league with following format `dd-MM-yyyy`.
     - Round size (in days).
+    - (Optional) List with the feast days.
+In this case the application avoid to create a new round in a feast days contained in the list.

 - Call the method `getSchedule` and obtain your tournament schedule.